What is your training philosophy?

 The number of sessions and amount of time to improve your dog's behavior is difficult to predict and depends on the complexity of the issue and the amount of time you can spend between sessions to work with your dog.

-Most clients will start with their first few sessions spaced out every two weeks.
+Most clients have their first few sessions spaced out every two weeks.
 As their training gets rolling and they feel confident in what they're doing, we will then meet every three to four weeks.
 For fear, aggression, and reactivity, sessions are generally recommended with greater frequency.

 What should I expect at my initial consultation?

 An initial consultation is essential in allowing me to gather relevant background information on your dog, your goals, and for us to work together on formulating a realistic training plan.
 I will also help you create and implement a management plan to give you and your dog immediate relief.
 Please expect quite a bit of talking!
 The majority of hands-on training occurs during subsequent sessions.

 How should I prepare for sessions?